AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-acceleration-manager/using-cam/cam-implementation-phase.md

 1. The page displays the list of code refactoring activities organized by the severity level.
 You can learn more by clicking on the two highlighted icons.

-   The page displays the code refactoring considerations in three different tabs.
+   The page displays the code refactoring considerations in three different tabs:

-   * Overview:
+   * Overview
    * Dispatcher
    * Testing